Ringling Bros and Barnum and Bailey Circus Poster Value Guide

 - Circus poster

-This vibrant vintage lithograph captures the golden age of American entertainment following the 1919 merger of the world's two largest circus troupes.
-Featuring the iconic 'Seals That Exhibit Intelligence Scarcely Less Than Human' imagery, it remains a highly sought-after piece of big top history.
+This vibrant vintage lithograph represents the golden era of American entertainment following the 1919 merger of the world's two largest circus troupes.
+Featuring the iconic 'Seals That Exhibit Intelligence Scarcely Less Than Human' imagery, it remains a highly sought-after piece of Big Top history.

 What Is Ringling Bros and Barnum and Bailey Circus Poster Worth?